Everything To Know About Conditional Transfer In Property Law

 Consult With Our Experts For Accurate Guidance And Ensure Compliance With The Property's Conditional Transfer

-3. Condition collateral: Simultaneously fulfilling the conditions after the property transfer is condition collateral.
+3. Condition Collateral: Simultaneously fulfilling the conditions after the property transfer is condition collateral.

 • This is to be followed accordingly and strictly to keep the transfer valid and avoid it from going invalid.